fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 ObjectSpace.dump_all
 ```

-Conclusion: There are a lot of objects that we cannot move, compact savings are unknown.
+Conclusion: There are a lot of objects that we cannot move, compaction savings are unknown.

 ----